 Welcome to the Music page!

-Our tailored scheme of work is based on a Kodaly musical approach that also fulfils the National Curriculum to build the foundations for a lifetime enjoyment of music.
-Progression in music is aligned to the DfE’s Model Music Curriculum (March 2021) and with the Leicestershire Music Hub.
+We use the Charanga scheme of work which is progressive and matches the ambition of the National Curriculum to build the foundations for a lifetime enjoyment of music.
+Progression in music is aligned with the DofE’s Model Music Curriculum with enhancements with Leicestershire Music Hub.

 This will be achieved through: